eclipse/kiso-testing/docs/modules_usage/uds_auxiliary.rst

 amount of time in second to wait for a response from the device under test.
 If this timeout is reached, the uds-auxiliary stops to acquire and log an error.

-| If the corresponding response is received from entity under test, send_uds_config method returns it also as a preconfigured dictionary.
+If the corresponding response is received from entity under test, send_uds_config method returns it also as a preconfigured dictionary.
-| In case of a UDS positive response and no data to be returned, None is returned by the send_uds_config method.
+In case of a UDS positive response and no data to be returned, None is returned by the send_uds_config method.
-| In case of a UDS negative response, a dictionary with the key 'NRC' is returned and the NRC value.
+In case of a UDS negative response, a dictionary with the key 'NRC' is returned and the NRC value.
-| Optionally, 'NRC_Label' may be returned if it is defined in ODX for the called service, containing the uds negative response description.
+Optionally, 'NRC_Label' may be returned if it is defined in ODX for the called service, containing the uds negative response description.

 UDS Reset functions
 --------------------

-|Reset might be integrated in different tests.
+Reset might be integrated in different tests.

+The methods:

-|The methods :  - soft_rest(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.soft_reset`)
+- soft_rest(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.soft_reset`)
-|               - hard_reset(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.hard_reset`)
+- hard_reset(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.hard_reset`)
-|               - force_ecu_reset(:py:meth:`udsaux.uds_auxiliary.UdsAuxiliary.force_ecu_reset`)
+- force_ecu_reset(:py:meth:`udsaux.uds_auxiliary.UdsAuxiliary.force_ecu_reset`)

-|do not take any argument, and regarding the config (with our without odx file) will send either raw message, or
-|uds config (except for the key_off_on methods, but can remain acceptable for odx uds config)
+do not take any argument, and regarding the config (with our without odx file) will send either raw message, or uds config (except for the key_off_on methods, but can remain acceptable for odx uds config)

 .. code:: python

-    #Soft reset
+    Soft reset
     uds_aux.soft_reset()

 UDS check functions
 --------------------

-|Check functions might be integrated in different tests.
+Check functions might be integrated in different tests.

+The methods:

-|The methods :  - check_raw_response_negative(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.check_raw_response_negative`)
+- check_raw_response_negative(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.check_raw_response_negative`)
-|               - check_raw_response_positive(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.check_raw_response_positive`)
+- check_raw_response_positive(:py:meth:`pykiso.lib.auxiliaries.udsaux.uds_auxiliary.UdsAuxiliary.check_raw_response_positive`)

-|The methods take one mandatory argument resp.
+The methods take as only mandatory argument the received response.
-|The parameter rest is the response as a userlist object
+The parameter rest is the response as a userlist object.

 .. code:: python
     #Check raw response is positive